 Change is a constant in the military.
 Military medicine has undergone numerous sea-changes over the past four decades, including the switch from a drafted force to an all-volunteer force, downsizing, the development of the TRICARE system, the implementation of TRICARE for Life, and now — more downsizing.

 Through to the present, the system has handled all these challenges successfully (some smoother than others).
 In these past evolutions, there was sufficient time and flexibility for the system to absorb the changes without damaging its foundations.

 However, veterans of these exercises, myself included, are concerned the magnitude and timeline of today’s proposed changes are too great to absorb without fundamental damage to its infrastructure.

-My college physics professor was fond of stating that a 20% change in a physical system was a threat to the system itself.
-The current proposal to implement a 20% reduction in forces without compensating resources represent an existential threat to military medicine.
+My college physics professor was fond of stating that a 20 percent change in a physical system was a threat to the system itself.
+The current proposal to implement a 20 percent reduction in forces without compensating resources represent an existential threat to military medicine.

 Complexity = Vulnerability

 The structure of military medicine is complex.
 The system recruits, educates, and trains physicians, dentists, nurses, additional health care professionals and an administrative structure with a unique ability to provide high quality traditional medical care and to deploy worldwide with U.S. forces to a fight anywhere in the world.
 No other allied nation can duplicate the capabilities of U.S. military medical departments, and many allied nations are highly dependent on our medical force support for their ability to deploy their own troops.
 The U.S. military medical capability isn’t just an American treasure; it is a critical part of the defense structure of the free world.